So 2020: New Storm Forms, Named Alpha Because We've Run Out Of Letters

 Hurricane season, like many other aspects of life, has reached peak 2020.

 When Tropical Storm Wilfred and Subtropical Storm Alpha formed on Friday, they became the 21st and 22nd named storms of the season.
+Not long after them, weather forecasters spotted Tropical Storm Beta.

 Put another way, this marks just the second time in history that forecasters have had to resort to the Greek alphabet because available storm names have been exhausted.